-&lt;sup>23 Case C-293/17 Coöperatie Mobilisation for the Environment and Vereniging Leefmilieu (ECLI:EU:C:2018:882).
+23 Case C-293/17 Coöperatie Mobilisation for the Environment and Vereniging Leefmilieu (ECLI:EU:C:2018:882).

-- (25) The Netherlands is required to implement all measures set in Annex III to Directive (EU) 2016/2284 of the European Parliament and of the Council for the reduction of ammonia emissionsare.
-The report on the impact of Directive 91/676/EEC on gaseous nitrogen emissions concluded that in some regions with high livestock densities, the derogation may result in higher gaseous emissions.
-Therefore, appropriate measures should be taken to reduce ammonia emissions, including low emission spreading techniques, where necessary in combination with a maximum temperature at which manure can be applied and a strict obligation of immediate incorporation into the soil of manure/slurry when applied on fields. - (26) The conditions laid down in this Decision are considered for the entities benefiting from derogations as the version of the Statutory Management Requirements established in national law in the meaning of Article 12 and 13 of Regulation (EU) 2021/2115 of the European Parliament and of the Council. - (27) The Netherlands must comply with the objectives on greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework.
-A conversion of land use from grassland to arable land would induce an increase of emissions of soil carbon and hamper compliance with with Article 4 of Regulation (EU) 2018/841. - Directive 2007/2/EC of the European Parliament and of the Council lays down general rules aimed at establishing the Infrastructure for Spatial Information in the Union for the purposes of environmental policies of the Union and policies or activities of the Union which may have an impact on the environment.
+- should be additional to the measures already being applied through the 7th Nitrates Action Programme and its Addendum. - (25) The Netherlands is required to implement all measures set in Annex III to Directive (EU) 2016/2284 of the European Parliament and of the Council24 for the reduction of ammonia emissionsare.
+The report on the impact of Directive 91/676/EEC on gaseous nitrogen emissions25 concluded that in some regions with high livestock densities, the derogation may result in higher gaseous emissions.
+Therefore, appropriate measures should be taken to reduce ammonia emissions, including low emission spreading techniques, where necessary in combination with a maximum temperature at which manure can be applied and a strict obligation of immediate incorporation into the soil of manure/slurry when applied on fields. - (26) The conditions laid down in this Decision are considered for the entities benefiting from derogations as the version of the Statutory Management Requirements established in national law in the meaning of Article 12 and 13 of Regulation (EU) 2021/2115 of the European Parliament and of the Council26. - (27) The Netherlands must comply with the objectives on greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework.
+A conversion of land use from grassland to arable land would induce an increase of emissions of soil carbon and hamper compliance with with Article 4 of Regulation (EU) 2018/84127. - Directive 2007/2/EC of the European Parliament and of the Council28 lays down general rules aimed at establishing the Infrastructure for Spatial Information in the Union for the purposes of environmental policies of the Union and policies or activities of the Union which may have an impact on the environment.
 Where applicable, the spatial information collected in the context of this Decision should be in line with the provisions set out in that Directive.
-Furthermore, in order to reduce the administrative burden and enhance data coherence, the Netherlands, when collecting the necessary data under this Decision, should, where appropriate, make use of the information generated under the integrated administration and control system set up by the Netherlands pursuant to Article 67(1) of Regulation (EU) No 1306/2013 of the European Parliament and of the Council. - (29) This Decision will cease to apply on 31 December 2025.
+Furthermore, in order to reduce the administrative burden and enhance data coherence, the Netherlands, when collecting the necessary data under this Decision, should, where appropriate, make use of the information generated under the integrated administration and control system set up by the Netherlands pursuant to Article 67(1) of Regulation (EU) No 1306/2013 of the European Parliament and of the Council29.